lucasjoliveau/doc/en/administration/odoo_sh/getting_started/builds.md

 ## Overview

-In Odoo.sh, a build is considered as a database loaded by an Odoo server ([odoo/odoo](https://github.com/odoo/odoo) & [odoo/enterprise](https://github.com/odoo/enterprise)) running on a specific revision of your project repository in a containerized environment.
+In Konvergo ERP.sh, a build is considered as a database loaded by an Konvergo ERP server ([odoo/odoo](https://github.com/odoo/odoo) & [odoo/enterprise](https://github.com/odoo/enterprise)) running on a specific revision of your project repository in a containerized environment.
 Its